LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-console/starter-code-review/index.md

 The `JobData` class is responsible for importing the data from the CSV file and parsing it into a Java-friendly format, that is, into `HashMap` and `ArrayList` form.
 Look toward the bottom of the class, and you will see a method named `loadData`, which does just what it advertises.
 After parsing the file data, it stores the data in the private property `allJobs`, which is of type `ArrayList<HashMap<String, String>>`.

-> **Note**
->
+{{% notice blue Note "rocket" %}}
-> We haven't covered static properties and methods in-depth yet.
+We haven't covered static properties and methods in-depth yet.
 For this assignment, know simply that they allow us to use properties and methods of a class without creating an object from that class.
 For example, we can call `JobData.findAll()` from the `TechJob` class.

->
-> If you want to create a new method in `JobData` or add a property, be sure to declare it as `static`.
+If you want to create a new method in `JobData` or add a property, be sure to declare it as `static`.
+{{% /notice %}}

 Let's look more closely at the data type of `allJobs`.
 It purports to be an `ArrayList` that stores `HashMap` objects, which have `String` keys and `String` values.
 If we were to represent some of this data visually, using `[]` for an `ArrayList` and `{}` with key/value pairs, it would look like this: